 I walked out of the doctor’s office with a bottle of amoxicillin (just in case) and a doctor-approved plan of attack with natural, at-home treatments for cellulitis.

 How do You Get an Infection in your Skin?

 It started as a little dry spot on my side about the size of a quarter.
 At first, I thought it was just a recurrence of a candida rash I’d had a few years prior.

 One little spot at the base of my neck had turned into a full-body, nasty, itchy red rash, and I worked hard to fight the candida.
 I was finally successful, except for the original small spot.

 I’d never quite gotten rid of that until we did Gut Thrive in 5, after which I had a few more traveling, recurring rashes, and then they disappeared.
-I figured this new rash was just my body saying I had eaten too much sugar over the holidays or that winter in Michigan was rough on my levels.
+I figured this new rash was just my body saying I had eaten too much sugar over the holidays or that winter in Michigan was rough on my Vitamin D levels.